- Core Idea 1: Number and Operation

 - Represent, analyze, and generalize a variety of relations and functions with tables, graphs, and words.

 - Use symbolic algebra to represent situations and to solve linear equations.

 - Model and solve contextualized problems using various representations, such as graphs, tables, and equations.

 - Core Idea 4: Geometry and Measurement

-- Select and use appropriate statistical methods to analyze data and understand and apply basic concepts of probability.
+- Select and use appropriate statistical methods to display, analyze, compare, and interpret different data sets.

 - Compare data sets using measures of center and spread (mean, median, mode, range, outlier, and difference from the mean) to understand what each indicates about the data sets.